 Grab your friend or other half and don’t forget to take your GoPro because this is a moment you’ll want to capture!

 If there’s something that the Maldives is known for, it’s the water, and with such an amazing seascape, snorkeling is one of the best things to do in Thulusdhoo Island.

 And if it wasn’t enough, why not combine it with scuba diving?
 That’s an epic combo!

-Grab your gear and plunge into the vibrant coral gardens and explore the nooks and crannies of the reefs.
+Grab your gear, plunge into the vibrant coral gardens, and explore the nooks and crannies of the reefs.

 As you explore the clear waters, be prepared to be amazed by the stunning displays of marine fish, inquisitive turtles, and the occasional passing ray or shark.

 EXPLORE THE ISLAND BY BICYCLE

 Thulusdhoo is a small island, and there’s no better way to explore it than on two wheels.
 Cue the bike rental business!

 Indulge in peaceful solitude as you navigate down the small alleyways and immerse yourself in the local culture at your own pace.